Home

 George's last letter home, 15 days before he died, on stationery of the U.S. Christian Commission, as dictated to a Commission agentNational Archives

 Records differ, but he may have stayed at Frederick and died on July 30, 1864 or been transferred to a hospital at Sandy Hook, MD, near Harper's Ferry and succumbed to the spectre of death on Sept.
 10, 1864.
 The army chose to accept the July date as correct.
 His remains were laid to rest in what became the Antietam National Cemetery in Sharpsburg, MD (Sec.
-26, Lot E, Grave 527).
+26, Lot E, Grave 527), just a dozen graves away from his brother-in-law.
 Back home, a notation of his death also was written in the family Bible.
 After a decade of grieving, on Dec.
 29, 1874, George's father applied for a military pension as compensation for the loss of income he had suffered with the loss of the son.
 [Father App.
 No. 218.835] The request was denied on grounds not yet known.
 Then on Aug.
 22, 1879, George's mother filed a similar petition, which in fact was approved.
 [Mother App.
 No. 250.161, Cert.
 No. 213.190].
 She would thus have received monthly payments for the remainder of her life from the Bureau of Pensions in Washington, DC.

 Daughter Mary Hartzell (1848-1923) was born on July 12, 1848.
 She was united in matrimony with Hiram Sanner (Jan.
 10, 1840-1904).
 The couple's known offspring were Rev. Dr. Nolan H. Sanner, James A. Sanner, Sophia Sanner, Annie Sanner, Thomas H. Sanner and Benjamin Franklin "Frank" Sanner.
 Hiram stood 5 feet, 7 inches tall and by trade was a blacksmith.
 He joined his future brothers-in-law Uriah Conn and George W. Hartzell in entering the Union Army during the Civil War, all placed in the ranks of the 12th Pennsylvania Infantry.
 Evidence suggests that at some point he was transferred to the 54th Pennsylvania Infantry.
 Company G. He is known to have received a wound in the knee during the war.
 On Jan.
 8, 1866, Hiram filed an application to receive a military pension as compensation for his wound.
 [Invalid App. #99.490 - Cert. #63.953] Hiram passed away on May 19, 1904.
 His remains were interred in the burying ground of the Jersey Baptist Church at Ursina.
 Mary then successfully submitted paperwork to receive the pension as his widow.
 [Widow App. #807.653 - Cert. #617.148] The widowed Mary lived at Ursina in 1916.
 She passed away in her home near Draketown on July 6, 1923, just a week shy of her 75th birthday.
 An obituary was printed in the Meyersdale Republican.
 Overseeing the funeral rites was Rev. Chimp of the Church of God in Kingwood, with the services conducted in the Jersey Church.